 Completion of Required Course Work.
 The last due date for the submission of work required to complete a course may be set by the instructor but may not be later than the date set by the Registrar for the final examination in the course whether or not a final is given on the date assigned.

 Credit/No Credit.
-A student may select one course or the equivalent of 3 credits each semester for which they elect to receive a grade of CR (Credit) or NC(No Credit) instead of a letter grade.
-However, none of the technical Core requirements or courses applied toward the major may be taken on a credit/no credit basis.
+A student may select one course or the equivalent of 3 credits each semester for which they elect to receive a grade of CR (Credit) or NC (No Credit) instead of a letter grade.
+However, none of the Core requirements or courses applied toward the major (or, if applicable, the minor) may be taken on a credit/no credit basis.
 Not more than one course (or the equivalent of 3 credits) each academic year from among any one department’s course offerings may be selected on the credit/no credit basis.
 (For purposes of this policy, all HSA discipline courses, regardless of college, shall be considered as counting among the HSA department’s offerings.)
 Courses that are offered only with pass/no-pass grading do not count toward the one-course limit per semester.
 Approval in writing must be obtained from the course instructor and the student’s course-related advisor and must be submitted to the Office of the Registrar by the published deadline.
 The selection of credit/no credit grading cannot be made after the published deadline.
 Once approved for credit/no credit grading, the course cannot be reverted to letter-grades.
 A credit/no credit course that has been passed is omitted in computing grade averages; the grade of NC does not count toward the GPA.
 The grade of CR is equivalent to C or better in a course regularly letter-graded.
 Students earning a C- or lower when opting for the credit/no-credit option will receive a grade of NC.

 Audit Policy.
 Currently enrolled students and members of the Claremont community must register as auditors in HMC courses on a space-available basis if permitted by the instructor and Registrar, subject to the rules and exceptions delineated in this policy document.
 Audit registration opens the first day of the semester and closes on the deadline to add courses.
 Degree-seeking students approved to be enrolled part-time are ineligible to audit courses.
 All audits are subject to permission from both the instructor and the HMC Registrar.
 Students who are ineligible to re-register (ITR), or are on leave of absence, or who are otherwise separated from the College prior to graduation, may not audit courses.
 First year students may not audit classes unless they petition the SSC for this purpose and have their petition approved.